KatoJun/CascadingDropdown/README.md

 # CascadingDropdown
-Sample code for cascading dropdown in SharePoint 2013
+Sample code for cascading dropdown in SharePoint 2013.
+This script depends on jQuery.